(AAA; Abdominal Aortic Aneurysm; Aneurysm, Abdominal Aortic; Thoracic Aortic Aneurysm; Aneurysm, Thoracic Aortic)

 The greatest danger is that an aneurysm will rupture.
 This will cause heavy, uncontrollable bleeding.
 Aortic aneurysms can also occur with aortic dissection.
 Dissection is a small tear in the aortic wall.
 Blood from the aneurysm can leak through this tear and spread between the layers of the aortic wall.
 This leads to eventual rupture of the vessel.

 Aneurysms can develop anywhere.
 They are most common in the aorta (thoracic and abdominal), iliac artery, and femoral artery.

 Atherosclerosis is frequently associated with aneurysm.
 However, it is not thought that this disease alone causes the growth of an aneurysm.
 It is believed that other factors, such as high blood pressure or connective tissue disorders, must be present for an aneurysm to form.

 Aortic aneurysms are more common in adults over 60 years of age.
 Factors that increase your chance of getting an aortic aneurysm include:

 Many aneurysms do not have symptoms.
 They are detected during a routine physical exam or during x-ray evaluation for another disorder.

 Symptoms may occur when the aneurysm grows or disrupts the wall of the aorta.
 Symptoms depend on the size and location of the aneurysm and may include:

-The doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Pain is the symptom that will most likely cause you to go to the doctor.
 Most aortic aneurysms are discovered during a routine physical exam.

-Your doctor may need pictures of your heart.
+Images of your heart may be needed.
 This can be done with: